Welcome! If you are curious about the name of this website, read on:

 And a young man named Eutychus, sitting at the window, sank into a deep sleep as Paul talked still longer.
 And being overcome by sleep, he fell down from the third story and was taken up dead.
 (Acts 20:9, ESV)

-In my spare time I enjoy reading, mostly biblical theology, but also fiction: spy, crime, legal and historical novels.
-I like chess, but I play poorly.
-And I love University of California Golden Bears football, but they often play poorly.
-But hope springs eternal: Cal Bears fans are the Chicago Cubs fans of college football.
+In my spare time I enjoy reading, mostly biblical theology, but also fiction: spy, crime, legal, and historical novels.
+I enjoy playing chess, watching University of California Golden Bears football, and playing(also known as “Boules” which is the French version of what Italians call “Bocce.”).

 Again, like Eutychus, I have been known to get sleepy during sermons.
 For that matter, people have been known to fall asleep during my sermons.
 Fortunately, no one has died yet.